Dylan J. Montanari

 My interests in art include books on underacknowledged figures and traditions, neglected forms and materials, and surprising connections between the arts and other bodies of knowledge.

-Among other things, I am interested in projects that shed new light on what it means for art to be political, projects that examine the institutional and non-institutional contexts in which art is made and viewed, and projects that reveal how the creation and appreciation of art has been and continues to be transformed by a global art market.
+Among other things, I am interested in projects that shed new light on what it means for art to be political, projects that examine the institutional and non-institutional contexts in which art is made and viewed, and projects that reveal how the creation and appreciation of art have been and continue to be transformed by a global art market.

 I also welcome projects that engage with creative work in the domains of advertising, media, and design, and the influence of these fields on the art world.